‘Love Will Keep Us Together’ – Captain & Tennille

-Everything about the Captain and Tennille screams ’70s, from the Daryl Dragon captain’s hat to Toni Tennille’s strapless tops and Breck Girl hairstyle.
+Everything about Captain & Tennille screams ’70s, from Daryl Dragon’s captain’s hat to Toni Tennille’s strapless tops and Breck Girl hairstyle.

 All of that falls by the wayside when you hear “Love Will Keep Us Together.”
-The beginning is inauspicious: a piano playing a basic boogie-woogie line with a dated synthesizer bass.
+The beginning is inauspicious but hints at something because it’s in the key of B major.
+Who plays a song in B major, with all those sharps staring at you?
+A piano begins playing in that key, a basic boogie-woogie line with a dated synthesizer bass.
 But when Tennille’s crisp, clear voice starts the verse, the accompaniment’s bass line begins to descend (I love that in a song) as Tennille sings “Love, love will keep us togethahh”.
 Some guitars thrash about in the next phrase to give it a slight rock feel, but you really know that this is just pure, yacht-rock pop (complete with Dragon’s captain’s hat).